dariusz-hq/hugo-dariuszh.uk/content/_index.md

 I hold a bachelor's degree in Computing & IT and Business from The Open University, and I keep my skills sharp through ongoing professional development.
-In my spare time, I enjoy playing one of my guitars or being active playing tennis, basketball or spend time with my family.
+In my spare time, I enjoy playing one of my guitars or being active playing tennis, basketball or spending time with my family.

 I look forward to applying my skills in a dynamic organization that values practical solutions and innovation.